Mr. Sampat: Production

 Mr. Sampat is based on the 1949 novel Mr. Sampath – The Printer of Malgudi by R. K. Narayan, and the Tamil film Miss Malini (1947) from which the novel developed.
 It was produced and directed by S. S. Vasan of Gemini Studios.
 The film was made on a shoestring budget, unlike Vasan's earlier directorial venture, the blockbuster Chandralekha (1948).
 Vasan showed Motilal two reels of Miss Malini, but Motilal felt it was "slow" and complained that it gave him "a headache".
 He then gave Vasan a sample of his own interpretation of the character Sampat and proceeded to play it that way.
 Motilal played Sampat as someone who just wants to live life as he wants, "not as an extraordinary person, but precisely as an ordinary person".

 The film substantially deviated from the novel, with Vasan making it "a broad burlesque film and using it successfully to lampoon politicians, ex-princes, journalists, filmstars, religious zealots and bogus philanthropists."
 Padmini was chosen to reprise the role of Malini, originally played by Pushpavalli in Tamil, and Mr. Sampat marked her first major appearance in a Hindi film.
 The screenplay was written by Gemini's Story Department, headed by Kothamangalam Subbu.
 Cinematography was handled by P. Ellappa, and the editing by Chandru.
 Principal photography took place entirely at Gemini Studios.
 The final cut of the film was 14276 metres, equivalent to 165 minutes.

 Soundtrack

 The music of the film was composed by E. Shankar Shastri and B. S. Kalla.
 The lyrics were written by Pandit Indra.
 It also marked P. B. Sreenivas' debut in playback singing.
 The film had no romantic duet, no bhajan, no rakhi song and no heartbreak track, all of which were considered "essential ingredients" in 1950s Indian cinema.
 The song "Laila Laila Pukaroon" is picturised on a play based on Layla and Majnun.
 The song "Acche Din Aa Rahe" is picturised on Malini declaring that achche din (good days) will never come for the poor because "the rich and the powerful will never let that happen."
 Historian V. Sriram noted similarities between "Aao Aao Kahani Suno" and the song "Ayirathu Thollayirathu Ambadu Aruvadu Natakam" from Manamagal (1951).
-There was also a short Thillana sung by M. L. Vasanthakumari and danced by Vanaja in raga Hindolam.